-BME 472 Introduction to Biomechanical Engineering (3-0-3) BME 474 Biomechanics of Living Tissues: Solids (3-0-3) BME 476 Physiological Mechanics of Fluids (3-0-3) BME 420 Biomaterials and Compatibility (3-0-3) Mech 234 Statics (2-0-2) Mech 236 Dynamics (2-0-2) Mech 237 Strength of Materials (3-0-3)
+BME 472 Introduction to Biomechanical Engineering (3-0-3) BME 474 Biomechanics of Living Tissues: Solids (3-0-3) BME 476 Physiological Mechanics of Fluids (3-0-3) BME 420 Biomaterials and Compatibility (3-0-3) Mech 234 Statics (2-0-2) Mech 236 Dynamics (2-0-2) Mech 237 Strength of Materials (3-0-3) CE 320 Fluid Mechanics (3-1-3) Advanced (chosen by consultation with advisor) (15 credits required) Electives

-CE 320 Strength of Materials (3-0-3)

-Advanced Electives (chosen by consultation with advisor) (15 Credits required)
+Modeling and Simulation

-Modeling and Simulation: Note: This track will not begin until the 2004-2005 academic year.
+Note: This track will not begin until the 2004-2005 academic year.
 The electives in this program must form a coherent focus.

+Accelerated Premedical Option

-Accelerated Premedical Option: An individualized curriculum will be planned for each student in consultation with their advisor.
+An individualized curriculum will be planned for each student in consultation with their advisor.
 All such programs must satisfy the core BME curriculum and contain at least 51 credits of engineering courses (24 from core BME curriculum; 27 from the individualized curriculum).